BirkanGokbag/SLKB-Analysis-Pipeline/README.md

 ## Introduction

-SLKB (Synthetic Lethality Knowledge Base) is a knowledgebase for CRISPR-Cas9 dual knockdown (CDKO) experiments.
+SLKB (Synthetic Lethality Knowledge Base) is a knowledge base for CRISPR-Cas9 dual knockdown (CDKO) experiments.
 The details on deposited data and available functions can be found [within the paper.](https://github.com/BirkanGokbag/SLKB-Analysis-Pipeline)

 ## Installation